nugets241/ServerTechnology-Linux-ShellScipts/README.md

 Note that if you change the location of the `linuxtips.sh` script or the directory where the tip files are stored, you will need to update the script accordingly.

-## \033[31mConverting the line endings of the files from CRLF to LF might be needed for the scripts to work!\033[0m
+Converting the line endings of the files from CRLF to LF might be needed for the scripts to work!!